lolo859/vodka-dev/docs/vodka-codebase.md

 #### Constants

 Constant are variables that can only be declared once (and at any time) in a vodka code.
 To create a constant, use the `$` as first caracter of their name.
 The equivalent variable without the `$` at the start the variable name is fully independant.
 The only thing impeaching constants from being modified is the transcoder, because these constants are only effective in the vodka code, not in the kernel code.
 They also can't be used as syscall output in the vodka code but they can be used as read-only variable.
+They can't be created from duplication (see [datatypes](#datatypes)) but can be duplicated.

 #### Kernel constants